How to Copyright a Video – The Definitive Guide [2025 Update]

 Some streaming platforms take more rights to your video than others, especially platforms that don’t charge you any upfront fees to use their platform.

 On the other hand, professional-grade video hosts, like Dacast, are much less restrictive.
-In most cases, they claim no ownership over your video content you retain the copyright video protection your video was granted as soon as it was created.
+In most cases, they claim no ownership over your video content.
+You retain the copyright and video protection of your video as soon as it is created.

 No matter which way you go, it’s wise to read the fine print on any agreement a platform wants you to accept.